Homemade cream of mushroom soup without cream or lots of butter, just some cream cheese to make it really smooth and comforting.

 - Chop the carrots, parsnip or celeriac into small cubes.
 Chop the onions and the garlic finely.

 - Pour the vegetable broth or chicken stock into a soup pot.
 Add the prepared vegetables, bring to a boil and cook until they are soft, about 15 minutes.

 In the meantime, wipe the mushrooms clean with some kitchen paper and slice them.

-Give the mushroom flour mixture to the vegetables into the soup pot.
-Add the milk and the cream cheese and blitz the soup very thoroughly.
+- Add the milk and the cream cheese and blend the soup very thoroughly with an immersion blender.
 Heat through again but don't let it boil anymore.